cdoremus/MyNotes/Spanish Notes.md

 # Location related phrases
 - al lado de.... next to
 - cerca de ... close to or nearby
+- lejos de... far from
 - más cercano(a) ... nearest to
-- lejos de ... far from
 - delante de ...in front of
 - encima de ... on top of
 - debajo de ... underneath
 - adentro de ... inside
 - más cercano/a ... nearest/closest
-- por aquí ... this way
+- por aquí ... around here
 - enfrente ... in front or across
 - atrás ... in (the) back
 - detrás ... behind or after